StellarSand/privacy-settings/Privacy Settings/Spotify.md

  # Spotify Privacy Settings

- Spotify requires changing some settings from app and some others from browser.
+ Spotify requires changing some settings from the app and some others from the website.